aquinto/INST126/project4/README.md

 ### sendEmail()
 This function will be able to send an email to any given user through python.
 It is in current developmenet.

+# Update 2

+## Function Descriptions

+### catchInformation
+This method takes in a type, keyword, and country which are all strings that will be used to determine how the api calls will be made.
+Also it takes in a api variable as a parameter which is used to call the api and get the information that we want from the api.

+If the type is "top headlines" then we use the .get_top_headlines() call from the api to get the top headlines for a given country that the user types in.
+We store this information inside a database dictionary that has a key value of a the title of the top headline article and the value is a list that contains the description of that article, url to that given article and the url to that feature image of the article.

+If the type is "get articles" then we use the .get_everything() call from the api to get the most revelant articles from a given keyword that the user provides and we store it inside a database that is a dictionary where the key is the title of the article and the value is a list that contains the description of the article, url to the articles, and the url to the feature image of the article

+### createHeadEmail

+### createHTML

+### sendEmail

+### main